IBM-EPBL/IBM-Project-16208-1659609629/README.md

 Team ID : PNT2022TMID32857

 Team Members : 🤗
-Manoj Deepak S
+Manoj Deepak S,
-Ajet Ganapathy A
+Ajet Ganapathy A,
-Mukesh Balaji N
+Mukesh Balaji N,
-Rahul R
+Rahul R.
 Project Objectives:DETECTION

 By the end of this project :

     We'll be able to understand the problem to classify if it is a regression or a classification kind of problem.
 We will be able to know how to pre-process/clean the data using different data pre-processing techniques.
 Applying different algorithms according to the dataset We will be able to know how to find the accuracy of the model.